shaghayeghsoudi/sarcome_evolution/README.md

 # sarcome_evolution
-# updated winter 2022

-Contains Rscripts and functions to generate inputs, process outputs and visualize the results for Sarcome multi-regional multi-time point project.
+This repository contains scripts to generate inputs, process outputs and visualize the results for soft tissue sarcoma spatial and temporal tumour evolution manuscript.

 Each script is housed in a separate subdirectory based on the analysis type, which contains all related files, if applicable.
 Example plots are available in some cases.
-## Run GISTIC